Last updated in November 2016

-Bilateral political relations are close.
-Different positions on domestic developments in Hungary or on the country’s financial and economic policy are discussed through dialogue.
+Bilateral political relations are close and issues of interest to both sides are discussed through trustful dialogue.
 Relations between the two countries are also reflected in wide-ranging mutual visits.
 Federal Chancellor Angela Merkel visited Hungary most recently in February 2015.
 The two countries’ foreign ministers met in Berlin on 4 April 2016.
 There are also intensive contacts at regional and local government level as well as between the respective party families.

 Cooperation within the EU and NATO